alsaeed3/adeo-request-system/README.md

    - **Trade-off**: Future iterations will address scalability for larger organizations or multiple departments.

 ### **What Could Be Done Differently**
-1. **Integration with Collaboration Tools**: Adding integration with Slack, Teams, or task management platforms.
-2. **Enhanced Feedback System**: Expanding feedback to include dynamic suggestions based on organizational standards.
+1. **Enhanced Feedback System**: Expanding feedback to include dynamic suggestions based on organizational standards.
-3. **Data Security Enhancements**: Additional encryption layers for sensitive requests.
+2. **Data Security Enhancements**: Additional encryption layers for sensitive requests.
-4. **Fine-tuning the AI Model**: Spending more time training the AI on custom datasets relevant to the organization for higher accuracy.
+3. **Fine-tuning the AI Model**: Spending more time training the AI on custom datasets relevant to the organization for higher accuracy.

 ---